zicklag/docs-1/docs/extensions/endpoints.md

+---
+description: A guide on how to build custom API endpoints in Directus.
+readTime: 12 minutes
+---

 # Custom API Endpoints <small mod></small>

 > Custom API Endpoints register new API routes which can be used to infinitely extend the core functionality of the